acailic/flight-advisor/README.md

   ## Algorithm

-  Bidijkstra algorithn with binomial heap
+  Bidijkstra algorithm with binomial heap
+  O(ElogV)

  ### Security
   Spring Security package was used with JWT tokens.